voedger/voedger-internals/framework/vpm/README.md

 ### pkg folder

-All go files shall be in `pkg` subfolder
+The go sources for wasm should be located in the `pkg` folder

 - Function `main()` and module `main` is a must, ref. https://github.com/tinygo-org/tinygo/issues/2703
 - It is impossible to use main package from another package